Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 Disadvantages:

-• Cannot detect if breath sample was alveolar (deep lung air).
-As a result it may produce a falsely high reading if a subject has recently drank and still has alcohol in his mouth (highly unlikely as mouth alcohol evaporates very quickly).
+• Cannot detect if a breath sample was alveolar (deep lung air).
+As a result it may produce a falsely high reading if a subject has recently drank and still has alcohol in his mouth (although highly unlikely as mouth alcohol evaporates very quickly).

 Infrared Optical Sensor Breathalysers